A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Benchmark scenario

 For the classical interface conditions \eqref{eq:IC-mass}--\eqref{eq:IC-BJJ} (\textit{Classical IC}) the Beavers--Joseph parameter is typically taken $\alpha_\BJ=1$ in the literature, although it is often not the optimal choice~\cite{Rybak_etal_20,Mierzwiczak_19,Lacis_etal_20}.
-Here, we consider $\alpha_\BJ$ as an uncertain parameter, which is quantified in~\Cref{sec:square-response,sec:square-UQ}.
-The boundary layer constants appearing in the generalized coupling conditions~\eqref{eq:NEW-mass}--\eqref{eq:NEW-tangential} (\textit{Generalized IC}) are computed numerically based on the geometrical configuration of the interfacial zone and are presented in~\Cref{fig:BC} (right).
+Here, we consider $\alpha_\BJ$ as an uncertain parameter, which is quantified in~Sections~\ref{sec:square-UQ} and~\ref{sec:square-response}.
+The boundary layer constants appearing in the generalized coupling conditions~\eqref{eq:NEW-mass}--\eqref{eq:NEW-tangential} (\textit{Generalized IC}) are computed numerically based on the geometrical configuration of the interfacial zone and are presented in~Figure~\ref{fig:BC} (bottom).
 For details on the computation of these effective parameters, we refer the reader to~\cite{Eggenweiler_Rybak_MMS20}.
-Note that the boundary layer constants $N_1^\mathrm{bl}$ and $M_1^\mathrm{bl}$ (\Cref{fig:BC}, right) are non-dimensional.
-For isotropic porous media, the constants $M_1^\text{2,bl}=0$ and $N_s^\text{bl}=0$, therefore, they do not appear in~\Cref{fig:BC} (right).
+Note that the boundary layer constants $N_1^\mathrm{bl}$ and $M_1^\mathrm{bl}$ (Figure~\ref{fig:BC}, bottom) are non-dimensional.
+For isotropic porous media, the constants $M_1^\text{2,bl}=0$ and $N_s^\text{bl}=0$, therefore, they do not appear in~Figure~\ref{fig:BC} (bottom).